 The California School Accounting Manual (CSAM) outlines California’s official school accounting system and assists SFAs in managing their funding.
 EC Section 41010 requires school districts to use systems to record their financial affairs that comply with the CSAM’s definitions, instructions, and procedures.
 Pursuant to EC Section 41010, SFAs must follow CSAM instructions with regard to charging costs to their cafeteria fund, especially when dealing with the following procedures:

-- Procedure 905, Documenting Salaries and Wages—all employee payroll costs directly charged to the cafeteria fund must be supported by personnel activity reports or semi-annual certifications in accordance with Office of Management and Budget (OMB) Circular A-87 (now codified in Title 2, CFR, Part 225), Cost Principles for State, Local, and Indian Tribal Governments.
+- Procedure 905, Documenting Salaries and Wages—all employee payroll costs directly charged to the cafeteria fund must be supported by personnel activity reports or semi-annual certifications in accordance with 2 CFR Part 200.

 - Procedure 915, Indirect Cost Rate—Indirect costs must be claimed based on actual program expenditures rather than on budget estimates, and LEAs can only charge the lesser of the LEA’s approved indirect cost rate or the statewide average for food service.

 The CSAM can be ordered, viewed, or downloaded from the CDE CSAM Guidance Web page at http://www.cde.ca.gov/fg/ac/sa/index.asp.